Get exclusive premium content! Sign up for a membership now!

 Grab the fabric straps and pin them to the top of the bag.
 Place each strap about 4 inches in from the side seams.
 Check that they’re not twisted before sewing them down.
 Reinforce each strap end with a stitched box or X pattern so they hold up to weight.

-If you’re using a lining, place it inside the outer bag with right sides facing.
+If you’re using a lining, place it inside the outer bag with the right sides facing.
 Pin around the top edge and sew all the way around, but leave a small gap so you can turn the bag right side out.

 Once it’s turned, press the top edge flat and topstitch all the way around to close the gap and finish the top seam.
 If you’re skipping the lining, just fold the top edge down twice, press, and stitch to clean it up.